TacoBlayno/minecraft-hello_world_data_pack/README.md

 (one should not search with the small quick access search bar, rather one should search with the large bar).

 ### Adding the files
 After finishing the preperation (if not already done, else skip to the next sentance), download and unzip this repository.
 Open development_behavior_packs.
+In a different file window, open the download.
+Move the hello_world_behavior_pack folder into the development_behavior_packs folder.
+Back out of the development_behavior_packs folder in the com.mojang file, and open the development_resource_packs folder.
+Drag the downloaded hello_world_resource_pack folder into the development_resource_packs folder.

+### Adding them to a Minecraft world.
+After finishing preperation and adding the files, opne Minecraft.
+Create a new world (old worlds do not accept new packs).
+Activate the